J-Dees/csc-307-app/README.md

-# CSC 307 Personal Application
+# Getting Started with Git and React
-Here is my personal project for Intro to Software Engineering
+Here is my repo for the first lab assignment